Incorperating Effective Functional Flows into R2R

 Creating a synthetic flow timeserries

-In order to incorporate these EFF into the model data inputs we combined wet and dry years to make a synthetic timeserries over the full 20 year period.
+In order to incorporate these EFF into the model data inputs we combined wet and dry years to make a synthetic time series over the full 20 year period.
 We started by classifying years as “Dry” or “Wet” based on DWR water year type classifications.
 All “Dry”, “Critical”, or “Below Normal” years fall into the “Dry” category and all “Wet” or “Above Normal” years fall into the “Wet” category.